escodebar/trainings/slides.md

 ```

 Notes:
-* `master` is the default branch name by default
+* `master` is the default branch name by default (the name of the default branch is configurable)
 * `root-commit`: This is a special one, it has no parent, well see that in a minute
 * `{{ "HEAD"|commit_hash }}` is part of the hash of the commit
-* Git tells you the the number of files changed, lines insterted or deleted
+* Git tells you the the number of files changed, lines inserted or deleted
 * Create mode with permissions (not all permissions are stored in Git)
-* You can also run just `git commit`, then your editor will pop-up
+* You can also run just `git commit` without the `-m` argument, then your editor will pop-up
 * I did not describe the "why" here, do as I tell you, not as I do (here)

 ---